cloudmesh/technologies/chapters/tech/lxc.md

 It is a free software virtualization system that LXC provided to machine that works on GNU/Linux, which could be efficient when dealing with multi-systems.
 Due to the effectiveness of LXC, developers are able to run several virtual systems at the same time and could manage them in order.
 The units same as chroots, are able to operate and manage resources by themselves even through they work on the same kernel.

-"Current LXC uses the following kernel features to contain processes:
+Current LXC uses the following kernel features to contain processes:
 * Kernel namespaces (ipc, uts, mount, pid, network and user)
 * Apparmor and SELinux profiles
 * Seccomp policies
 * Chroots (using pivot_root)
 * Kernel capabilities
-* CGroups (control groups)" [@wwwlinuxcontainers]
+* CGroups (control groups) [@wwwlinuxcontainers]

 One thing that needed to be point out is that Linux Containers are seemed as kind of chroot or VM, but the LXC is focused on how to establish an place for the most normal Linux installation and share the same kernel with the original one.

 Different with the common view of LXC, LXC provides a nearly totally complete operating system-level virtualization which is separated with other environment.
-"LXC relies on the Linux kernel cgroups functionality that was released in version 2.6.24.
-It also relies on other kinds of namespace isolation functionality, which were developed and integrated into the mainline Linux kernel" [@www-wiki-lxc].
+LXC relies on the Linux kernel cgroups functionality that was released in version 2.6.24.
+It also relies on other kinds of namespace isolation functionality, which were developed and integrated into the mainline Linux kernel [@www-wiki-lxc].

 Containers, which are not as our generally thinking, are different concept with virtual machines, they two have differences in many aspects.
 Both of them have their own benefits and problems in the practice.
 VM could establish a separated environment for stuff due to it is a totally new system for the processes.
 The flexibility allow us to do different works in the same laptop but with different operating systems, the multi-systems could boots our efficiency in many aspects.